sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ```

 ## 6. Mathematical operators
 **Mathematical operators** in Julia work very similarly to Python's.
-We can consult the complete set by heading the [official documentation page](https://docs.julialang.org/en/v1/manual/mathematical-operations/).
+We can consult the complete set by heading to the [official documentation page](https://docs.julialang.org/en/v1/manual/mathematical-operations/).

 | Expression | Name           | Description                            |
 | ---------- | -------------- | -------------------------------------- |